Leaving Without Notice: Do I Owe 2 Months' Salary or Just One? Seeking Advice on Options

 "The service is terminable by either party giving the other a 2 months notice or monthly gross salary thereof."

-which means either the employer or the employee can terminate the employment contract by giving 2 months notice period or gross salary in lieu of notice.
-Thus it is crystal clear that if you want to resign the services and quit employment without complying the notice period clause, then you have to necessarily deposit your 2 months gross salary to company.
+This means that either the employer or the employee can terminate the employment contract by giving a 2-month notice period or the gross salary in lieu of notice.
+Thus, it is crystal clear that if you want to resign from the services and quit employment without complying with the notice period clause, then you have to necessarily deposit your 2 months' gross salary to the company.

 Hope this clarifies the matter.